 Statement

-As a figurative painter with a strong interest in the human body, I work the line between differing belief systems and ideologies, contradictions referring to human condition and environment, as well as attitudes concerning trends in painting and art.
-His commitment to figuration also stems from a desire to make art more accessible to a broad public.
-By painting black and white, faceless figures within vibrant, multicolored environments, I create a dynamic dialogue between past and present, where tradition and contemporaneity interact and challenge one another.
-This interaction leaves an intentional opening for the viewer’s imagination, creating a mirror effect between the artwork and the audience, thereby questioning and breaking taboos.
-Working with live models, they highlight the vulnerability and conditioning of bodies while revealing the influence bodies exert on the spaces and contexts they inhabit.
-Through this process, I stage the complex realities of society, offering viewers an opportunity for reflection and critical engagement.
-Fundamentally, I view painting not only as a form of emotional or linguistic expression but also as a marker of historical presence — a vessel for memory.
+As a figurative painter deeply interested in the black body as a symbol of identity and resilience, I explore the question of memory by questioning different belief systems, ideologies, and contradictions linked to history and social constructs.
+By painting nude figures in black and white, without faces, from a low angle in vibrant, multicolored environments, I seek to create a dynamic dialogue between the past and the present, where our beliefs and social constructs question history and our collective memory.
+This interaction leaves an intentional opening for the viewer's imagination, creating a mirror effect between the work and the audience.
+I expose the vulnerability of black bodies in my representations, while revealing their beauty, mystical dimension, and influence in the spaces and contexts in which they find themselves.
+In this approach, I stage the complex realities of our societies in a surreal and symbolic way, offering viewers an opportunity for reflection and critical engagement.
+Fundamentally, I consider painting not only as a form of emotional, conceptual, or technical expression, but also as a marker of historical presence, a vehicle for memory.